 Trajé, Maya Textile Artistry

-This exhibition will feature the Travis Doering Collection of textiles and related artifacts from 40 villages in the Guatemala highlands.
+This exhibition features the Travis Doering Collection of textiles and related artifacts from 40 villages in the Guatemala highlands.
 Trajé, or traditional dress, has deep cultural significance to the Maya people.
 The tradition of weaving and use of symbolism has been passed from mothers to daughters for hundreds of years and supports the legacy of craftsmanship that defines the Guatemalan Maya culture.
 Traditional dress is primarily still worn by women and includes colorful backstrap loom-woven huipiles (blouses), cortes (skirts), cintas (headdresses), rebozzos (shawls), and fajas (belts), examples of which are mounted in the gallery for public viewing.
 Visit the Trajé, Maya Textile Artistry virtual scrapbook.

 Exhibition Dates: January 17- May 21, 1993